 Named after the 48th state to join the Union, the Arizona was designed for power and endurance, with twelve 14-inch guns and strong armor.

-Although completed too late to serve in World War I, the battleship played a key role in projecting American naval strength during the interwar period.
+Although completed too late to serve in the First World War, the battleship played a key role in projecting American naval strength during the interwar period.

 ...helping maintain U.S. presence and influence in the Pacific...